oblittle13/A-Guide-to-Learning-ROS-Navigation-and-TutleBots/Chapter 0 - Setup/InstallingLinux.md

 In my specific case, I'm using a Dell XPS 15 7590 from 2019.
 There were a few hick ups along the way, but that's what google search is for.
-We are going to need Ubuntu 20.04 for this.
+We are going to need Ubuntu install 20.04 for this.

 What I Tried First: